'Allo 'Allo!: Stage show

 The show gave rise to a successful touring stage-show featuring most of the TV cast.
 This ran from 1986 to 1992, and included three London stage runs as well as international tours.

-In January 1990 Gorden Kaye suffered serious head injuries in a car accident.
+In January 1990, Gorden Kaye suffered serious head injuries in a car accident.
 As a result, his understudy, John Larson, played the part in a London Palladium production.
 Kaye had a dent in his forehead for the rest of his life from a piece of wood that smashed through the car window.
 He wanted to end the television show after his accident, but was persuaded by Jeremy Lloyd to continue.
 In Australia Gorden Kaye's part was played by Australian comedian/impressionist Max Gillies (later, Gorden Kaye repaid the favour when he took over Max Gillies' role in another play in Australia, when Max Gillies was unable to take part).

 The show was last performed for a summer season at Bournemouth's Pier Theatre in 1996.

 In 2007 Gorden Kaye, Sue Hodge and Guy Siner reprised their roles in a production of the stage show in Brisbane, Australia.
 They were joined by Steven Tandy as Colonel von Strohm and Jason Gann as Herr Flick.

-A new touring show, based on the 1992 tour written by David Croft and Jeremy Lloyd, opened at the Gordon Craig Theatre in Stevenage, Hertfordshire on 29 August 2008 before going on a national tour in 2009.
+A new touring show, based on the 1992 tour written by David Croft and Jeremy Lloyd, opened at the Gordon Craig Theatre in Stevenage, Hertfordshire on 29 August 2008 before going on a national tour the following year.
 Vicki Michelle reprised her role as Yvette Carte-Blanche.
 The cast also included Jeffrey Holland playing Rene Artois and his wife Judy Buxton playing Michelle Dubois.
 Other cast members included Robin Sebastian as Gruber, James Rossman as Herr Flick, Nell Jerram as Private Helga Geerhart and Claire Andreadis as Mimi Labonq.

 The theatrical version is also frequently performed by amateur theatre companies in the UK and elsewhere.

+A sequel stage show, 'Allo 'Allo 2 – The Camembert Caper, written by David Lovesy, David Pibworth and Steve Clark, adapted from the TV series and approved by the Croft and Lloyd estates was published by Concord Theatricals in September 2023.
+This is also available for theatre groups to perform worldwide.